Russia fines Apple for not deleting 'inaccurate' content on Ukraine conflict | Law-Order

 Russia fines Apple for not deleting 'inaccurate' content on Ukraine conflict

+A Moscow court fined Apple 400,000 roubles ($4,274) on Thursday for not deleting "inaccurate" content about what Russia calls a "special military operation" in Ukraine on apps and podcasts, Russian news agencies reported.
+The TASS news agency said it was the first time Apple had been fined for that offence.

-A Moscow court fined Apple 400,000 roubles ($4,274) on Thursday for not deleting "inaccurate" content about what Russia calls a "special military operation" in Ukraine, Russian news agencies reported.
+A Moscow court fined Apple 400,000 roubles ($4,274) on Thursday for not deleting "inaccurate" content about what Russia calls a "special military operation" in Ukraine on apps and podcasts, Russian news agencies reported.

+The TASS news agency said it was the first time Apple had been fined for that offence.
+Interfax said Apple had not deleted applications and podcasts with incorrect information about the conflict in Ukraine.
+Interfax cited the court as saying that the offending content included information "aimed at involving minors in illegal activities in order to destabilise the political situation in the Russian Federation".

 Moscow has clashed with Big Tech for years over content, censorship, data and local representation in disputes that escalated after Russia sent its armed forces into Ukraine.
 Apple paid a 906-million-rouble fine in a Russian antitrust case alleging abuse of its dominance in the mobile apps market, Russia's Federal Antimonopoly Service (FAS) said in February.